-1. Confirmation of Correct Legal Name by the Applicant of the correct Organization Name (o) as provided above in the PKCS#10 CSR.
+- 1. Confirmation of Correct Legal Name by the Applicant of the correct Organization Name (o) as provided above in the PKCS#10 CSR.
 If the organization information in the CSR is not correct, the Certificate Requester is directed to generate a new CSR with the correct details.
-See Section 4.1.2.

-2. Jurisdiction of Incorporation: Applicant's Jurisdiction of Incorporation to be included in EV Certificate, and consisting of:

-- (a) City or town (if any),

-- (b) State or province (if any), and

-- (c) Country.

-- 3. Incorporating Agency: The name of the Applicant's Incorporating Agency;
+See Section 4.1.2. - 2.
+Confirmation of Business Category, whether Private Organization, Business Entity, or Government Entity. - 3.
+Jurisdiction of Incorporation, Registration, Charter or License: Applicant's Jurisdiction of Incorporation, Registration, Charter or License to be included in EV Certificate, and consisting of: - (a) City or town (if any), - (b) State or province (if any), and - (c) Country. - 4.
+Incorporating or Registration Agency: The name of the Applicant's Government Agency;

-4. Registration Number: The unique registration number assigned to Applicant by the Incorporating Agency in Applicant's Jurisdiction of Incorporation and to be included in EV Certificate (for Private Organization Applicants only).

-- 5. Other Identifying Numbers: DUNS Number and VAT Number, etc., if available,

-- 6. Street Address: The address of Applicant's Place of Business, including:

-- (a) Building number and street,

-- (b) City or town,

-- (c) State or province (if any),

-- (d) Country,

-- (e) Postal code (zip code), and

-- (f) Main telephone number.

-7. Contract Signer Name: Name and contact information of the Contract Signer who is authorized sign Subscriber Agreements on behalf of the Applicant;

-8. Certificate Approver Name: Name and contact information of the Certificate Approver submitting and signing, or that has authorized the Certificate Requester to submit and sign, the EV Certificate Application on behalf of the Applicant; and

-9. Certificate Requester Name: Name and contact information of the Certificate Requester submitting the EV Certificate Request on behalf of the Applicant, if other than the Certificate Approver.

-10. Server Software Identification (obtained when CSR is submitted during Step 2)
+- 5. Registration Number: The unique registration number assigned to Applicant by the Government Agency in Applicant's Jurisdiction of Incorporation or Registration and to be included in EV Certificate (for Private Organization Applicants only). - 6.
+Other Identifying Numbers: DUNS Number and VAT Number, etc., if available; - 7.
+Street Address: The address of Applicant's Place of Business, including: - (a) Building number and street, - (b) City or town, - (c) State or province (if any), - (d) Country, - (e) Postal code (zip code), and - (f) Main telephone number; - 8.
+Contract Signer Name: Name and contact information of the Contract Signer who is authorized sign Subscriber Agreements on behalf of the Applicant; - 9.
+Certificate Approver Name: Name and contact information of the Certificate Approver submitting and signing, or that has authorized the Certificate Requester to submit and sign, the EV Certificate Application on behalf of the Applicant; - 10.
+Certificate Requester Name: Name and contact information of the Certificate Requester submitting the EV Certificate Request on behalf of the Applicant, if other than the Certificate Approver; and - 11.
+Server Software Identification (obtained when CSR is submitted during Step 2)